Sigmmma/c20/src/content/h3/guides/object-importing/blender-object-importing/blender-object-creation-physics/readme.md

 ![](D.jpg "The platform should now be three times as thick.
 Looks better already!")

-Now that the render model edit is out of the way, lets move on to making the physics object:
+Now that the render model edit is out of the way, let's move on to making the physics object:

 1. Press {% key "Shift" /%}+{% key "A" /%} to open the Add menu, then select `Mesh`, then click `Cube`.
 This will add a new cube object to the blend scene.
 2. Before anything else, we should parent the cube to the Armature.
 Failure to do so will mean the cube won't get exported!
 In the `Outliner`, click the cube object to make sure it's selected, then click on the `Armature` object *whilst holding {% key "Ctrl" /%}*.
 3. Now, with your mouse over the `3D view` (not the `Outliner`), press {% key "Ctrl" /%}+{% key "P" /%} to open the `Parenting` menu.
 Now click `Object (Keep Transform)`.
 The new cube object should now appear with the same indentation (hierarchy) as the render model in the `Outliner`.
 Here is a gif demonstrating the process:
 ![](F.gif "Parenting the new cube object to the Armature.")
-4. Double click the new cube object, or press {% key "F2" /%} with it selected, to be able to change it's name.
+4. Double click the new cube object, or press {% key "F2" /%} with it selected, to be able to change its name.
 Name the object starting with a {% key "$" /%}, the rest of the name is up to you but I will name it `$platform_physics` to keep things simple.
     {% alert type="info" %}
     The Blender addon looks for certain symbols in object names to determine what type of object they should be treated as.
 Here, the `$` symbol denotes that this is a physics mesh, and should only be exported into the physics model.
 Without this symbol, it would be exported as part of the render model instead.
     {% /alert %}